Child & Family Inequities Score

 How can it be used?

-The Child & Family Inequities Score is not intended to be used to compare or prioritize neighbourhoods based on the level of inequities.
+The Child & Family Inequities Score is not intended to be used to select "priority" neighbourhoods.
 Rather, it provides a summary score that allows us to quantify the level of inequities experienced by children and families in a neighbourhood while simultaneously considering five different indicators of inequity.
-The Child & Family Inequities Score is a powerful tool for understanding inequities that affect child and family well-being outcomes across the City.
+The Child & Family Inequities Score is a powerful tool for understanding inequities that affect child and family well-being outcomes across the City, but it is only one measure.
+Communities are complex and multi-dimensional.
+Many neighbourhoods with Very High inequities also have resilient or protective factors, and many families in those communities may still experience good outcomes.